Orhmo/Todo_App/README.md

 # TODO application

-This application was intentionally broken, there are six critical issues that you have to fix:
+This application was intentionally broken,and all six critical issues have been fixed:

 1. Fix an ability to display all tasks.
 2. Fix a layout, checkboxes should be listed in a column.